Jeta (film)

-Jeta is an Indian Marathi language film directed by Yogesh Sahebrao Mahajan and produced by Sanjay Laxmanrao Yadav under the banner of Sanju Entertainment.
-The film stars Snehal Deshmukh and Nitish Chavan.
-It also stars Sharad Goyekar, Aniket Kelkar, Pragya Sonawane-Davre in pivotal roles.
+Jeta is a 2022 Indian Marathi-language film directed by Yogesh Sahebrao Mahajan and produced by Sanju Entertainment, starring Snehal Deshmukh and Nitish Chavan in the leading roles and Sharad Goyekar, Aniket Kelkar, Pragya Sonawane-Davre in supporting roles.

-Synopsis
+Plot

 It depicts the journey of a stubborn young man who falls in love with a woman from a rich family.
 It presents some neglected aspects of friendship that have never been explored before.
 The film shows the reality while presenting the bitter truth of life.